Palakis/esphome-native-hdmi-cec/README.md

 ### 🪰 Step 1: Connect the hardware

+Connect the microcontroller to an HDMI connector (HDMI connectors and breakout boards can be found on Amazon and AliExpress)

 | [HDMI Pin](https://en.wikipedia.org/wiki/HDMI) | Description    | Connect to microcontroller                           |
 | -------- | -------------- | ------------------------------------ |
 | 13       | CEC Data Line  | Any input/output GPIO (e.g., GPIO26) |